 How Ideas Become Policy

 In readings, writing assignments, and class discussions, we will analyze what works in getting ideas translated into policy as well as examples of failure.
-The cases will cover proactive policies—what are we for?—as well as reactive ones—how best to respond to a crisis?
-How best to mitigate or reverse damaging policy?
-The role of individuals and personalities emerge as important factors.
-Paradigm-shifting events—what we are living through right now—also have impacts as well as do campaigns or specific strategies for messaging and building alliances.
-While no secret sauce for policymaking exists, students will explore lessons learned and actively engage in creating a toolkit on how to “get stuff done” in Washington that is relevant to many different contexts, issues, and scenarios.
+The cases will cover proactive policies (What are we for?) as well as reactive ones (How best to respond to challenges and crises?
+How best to mitigate or reverse damaging policy?)
+The role of leadership and personalities emerge as important factors.
+Paradigm-shifting events—what we are living through right now—also have impacts as well as advocacy campaigns and specific strategies for messaging and building alliances.
+While no “secret sauce” exists for policy making, students will explore lessons and actively engage in creating a toolkit on how to “get stuff done” in Washington that is relevant to many different contexts, issues, and scenarios.
 A common theme running through the course, and in anticipation of this academic year’s CMU Intersect Conference (February 2022) is how the Sustainable Development Goals provide relevant policy frames for many of today’s most pressing issues—from the climate crisis, the pandemic, gaps in social justice, and more.

 Goals/Takeaways of the Course by the End of the Semester: